-The Residential Life Team is committed to making your experience within the residence halls a safe, student centered, and memorable part of you time at MMC.
+The Residential Life Team is committed to making your experience within the residence halls a safe, student-centered, and memorable part of your time at Martin Methodist.
 By living on campus, our residential students are in the center of campus life with easy access to student organizations, sporting events, and on-campus resources.

 Click here to sign the Residential Pledge before you move in!!